Generalized Fractional Repetition Codes for Binary Coded Computations: Binary Coded Matrix Multiplication Schemes

 \section{Binary Coded Matrix Multiplication Schemes}

 Multiplication of two matrices is one of the most common operations.
 Coded matrix multiplication is a principled framework for providing redundancy in distributed networks, to guarantee recovery in the presence of stragglers \cite{LSR17}.
 As in GC, each worker is requested to carry out some computation and encode it; before sending it back to the central server.
-In this section we first show how \textit{any} GCS can be used to devise a CMMS, and then present three different schemes based on our binary GCS.
-Like the fractional repetition scheme, our three schemes resemble replication codes.
-For simplicity in presentation, throughout this section we assume that $k|N$.
+In this section we first show how \textit{any} GCS can be used to devise a CMMS, and then present two different schemes based on our binary GCS.
+Like the fractional repetition scheme, our two schemes resemble replication codes.
+For simplicity in presentation, throughout this section we assume that $k\mid N$.

-The three CMMSs have applications beyond matrix multiplication, which we discuss in Subsection \ref{comp_section}.
+The two CMMSs have applications beyond matrix multiplication, which we discuss in Subsection \ref{comp_section}.
 Regarding matrix multiplication, the schemes have different trade-offs in terms of communication, storage, and computational operations, required by each worker.
-Depending on the application and the resources available, one may even be easier to implement compared to the others.
+Depending on the application and the resources available, one may even be easier to implement compared to the other.

 As pointed out in \cite{LKYSA18}, despite recent advancements in distributed gradient computations, schemes under parameters $(s,n)$ have not been developed which have a \textit{recovery threshold} (i.e., the worst case minimum number of workers that need to respond in order to recover the full gradient) less than $f=n-s$.
 On the other hand, many CMMSs exhibit considerably better recovery thresholds --- the optimum asymptotic recovery threshold of $\mu\nu$ for $1/\mu$ and $1/\nu$ respectively the fraction of $A$ and $B$ stored by each worker; was achieved through Polynomial Codes \cite{YMAA17}.